Rapptz/discord.py/docs/ext/commands/commands.rst

         await ctx.send(f"Created tag: {name}")

-Due to a Discord limitation, Slash command groups cannot be invoked directly so the ``fallback`` parameter allows you to create a sub-command with that command that will call the callback of group.
+Due to a Discord limitation, Slash command groups cannot be invoked directly so the ``fallback`` parameter allows you to create a sub-command that will be bound to callback of parent group.

 .. image:: /images/commands/hybrid3.png
 .. image:: /images/commands/hybrid4.png